STjurny/SymbolEx/README.md

 ### Mark Symbols in Verilog Source Files

 Symbols for showing in GTKWave have to be grouped in verilog's `localparam` block with a special formatted comment.
 The comment marks that the block is intended for extracting symbols by SymbolEx.
 The comment has to be the single line comment (starting with `//`).
-The comment starts with the core name of the symbols file preceded by the `$` character which is not the part of the name.
-After the name follows bit size of the extracted values.
-The bit size has to be the same as a bit size of the register displayed in GTKWave.
+The comment contains the name of the symbols block preceded by the character `$` which is not the part of the name.
+After the name follows a bit size of the extracted values.
+The bit size has to be the same as a bit size of the register or wire displayed in GTKWave.

+Block `localparam` for marked for extracting can contain only non-negative number constants.
+All formats of Verilog numbers are supported.
+One file can contain more marked `localparam` blocks.
+Other parts of verilog source code are ignored.

-Next example defines four symbol which will be extracted to file with name "States".
+Next example defines four symbols in block with the name "State".
 Values will have size 4 bits.

 ```verilog
   localparam // $State:4